 Though most retailers have been making quarterly estimated payments, it is now time to completely pay your tax bill.
 Penalties are significant and should be avoided at all costs.
 In addition, filing an extension can also become burdensome as the interest rate is also exorbitant.
 The I.R.S. will get its money one way or the other; best to pay them on time.

 In a similar vein, any S-corporation owners should use current cash flow to fund their retirement plans to minimize their tax exposure.
 Also, distributions to active or silent partners should be made soon as soon as possible as all parties are responsible for paying their fair share of taxes in a timely manner.

 It is certainly tempting to “take the money and run” as they say but January is a fresh start for every business.
 As such, it is the right time to take a critical look at the infrastructure of your location.

-Are there any looming maintenance or cosmetic issues that should be addressed?
-Paint and patches are small but is it time for a new roof?
+Are there looming maintenance and cosmetic issues that should be addressed?
+Fresh paint and patches are small items but is it time for a new roof?
 New fixtures?
 New technology?

-Be proactive in your next year thinking; get out ahead of things so that you aren’t beginning the year in a mess and disarray behind the 8-ball.
+Be proactive in your next year's thinking; get out ahead of things so that you aren’t beginning the year in a mess and disarray behind the 8-ball.